BAM-PFA/edith/readme.md

 ## Some major unknowns/ to-dos
 * Searching the `pymm` database.
 This could probably be built into the Flask app but... yeah.
 I think we will mirror the `pymm` db on our FileMaker server instance since it's already in use.
 * Alert for an LTO tape that is getting full
-  * CURRENTLY (5/22/18) THE TOTAL SIZE OF AIPS TO WRITE ARE TOTALLED.
+  * CURRENTLY (5/22/18) THE TOTAL SIZE OF AIPS TO WRITE ARE TOTALED.
 THIS TOTAL NUMBER OF BYTES SHOULD BE COMPARED TO THE NUMBER OF BYTES AVAILABLE ON THE TAPE AND ANY WRITES PREVENTED IF THERE'S INSUFFICIENT ROOM.
 * Explore a plugin to re-query Filemaker if the database record has changed